ahmetozer/mirrorfy/README.md

 ##### Start mirrorfy with bash `-c "SCREENDIR=$HOME/.screen screen -S sync1 -dm mirrorfy start"`
 <img src="https://github.com/ahmetozer/mirrorfy/blob/master/doc/image/win_4.png?raw=true" alt="Start a Program" onerror="this.src='doc/image/win_4.png';" />

+---
+**Note:**
+You have to create SSH keys on your pc and upload this keys to your server.
+After uploading ssh key, Please make test connection to your server before adding mirrorfy.
+You can found more information to creating ssh key and upload, Please visit  [ahmetozer.org](https://ahmetozer.org/Push-files-to-server-every-change-Alternative-use-samba-or-ftp-to-realtime-sync.html)